NE Epilepsy Research Meeting

 This course is for consultants and trainees in neurology, psychiatry, neuropsychology and rehabilitation medicine who want to develop their practical expertise in cognitive assessment and relate this to clinically relevant neuroscience.

-This year’s programme will cover DISORDERS OF LANGUAGE, FRONTAL LOBE DISORDERS and SLEEP & COGNITION.
-Guest speakers include Jason Warren (UCL), Rhys Davies (Liverpool), and Kirstie Anderson (Newcastle).
-The course is organized by neurologists Tim Griffiths (Newcastle), Chris Butler (Oxford) and Andrew Larner (Liverpool).
-The course has previously been accredited for CME points with the Royal College of Physicians (12 points last year).
+The course is organized by neurologists Tim Griffiths (Newcastle), and Chris Butler (Oxford).
+The course has previously been accredited for CME points with the Royal College of Physicians.
 The organisers will be applying again this year.

 Three Rivers Parkinson's Disease Meeting